A High Performance Team

 There may be more and things like big open source projects work differently from tightly controlled companies, but in any case, that’s beside the point.
 I want to talk about team performance, which is my current obsession.

 This is a topic about which much has been written, but relatively little rigorous research has been done.
 How is it possible that multiple individual high performers can come together and produce less than the sum of their parts?
-Progress feels slow, confidence in the produced software decreases, work-in-progress gets stuck in code review, or QA, or testing, priorities get muddied, ownership becomes unclear.
+Progress feels slow, confidence in the produced software decreases, work-in-progress gets stuck in code review, QA, or testing, priorities get muddied, and ownership becomes unclear.
 Maybe sometimes the same work gets done twice, while a critical issue remains unresolved.
 Does any of that feel familiar?

 How do you measure all this misery?
 How do you quantify it, and how do you fix it?
 How do you take a group of individually intelligent and productive people and help them to produce effectively toward a common goal?

 I certainly don’t have a single answer, but I am beginning to see a framework to reign in the chaos.
-I said that very little rigorous research has been done, but there has actually been some, and in particular Accelerate provides a solid foundation based on rigorous statistical analysis of broad survey data on what sets high performing teams apart.
+I said that very little rigorous research has been done, but there has actually been some, and in particular, Accelerate provides a solid foundation based on rigorous statistical analysis of broad survey data on what sets high-performing teams apart.

-I won’t go into their methods, except to say that they do a great job of explaining and justifying them, and if you’re skeptical you should read the book (you should read it regardless).
+I won’t go into their methods, except to say that they do a great job of explaining and justifying them and if you’re skeptical you should read the book (you should read it regardless).